 Day 1 begins with gaining a good overview of the city through a guided boat tour.
 A sightseeing cruise will allow you to see (from the outside) some of Paris' most famous tourist attractions, and gain a sense of how the capital is laid out, with the Seine river dividing the right and left banks.

-Directions: From your hotel, take metro line 9 to the Alma-Marceau station; the Port de la Conference is a few minutes' walk away.
+Directions: From your hotel, take metro line 9 to the Alma-Marceau station; the Port de la Conference is a few minutes' walks away.

 Day 1, Mid-Morning: Visit the Louvre or the Musée d'Orsay